The Connection Between Grinding Your Teeth and Sleep Apnea

 Obstructive Sleep Apnea Causes Bruxism

-One theory on the connection between your teeth grinding and sleep apneas is that obstructive sleep apnea leads to sleep bruxism.
+One theory on the connection between your teeth grinding and sleep apneas is that obstructive sleep apnea syndrome leads to sleep bruxism.
 Researchers contend that arousals caused by upper airway restrictions (or apneas) cause a stress response in the body.
 Once the patient wakes due to the apnea, their autonomic nervous system kicks in, causing heart and respiratory rates to spike.
 In the domino effect of the body’s stress response, the jaw clenches and grinds.

 Bruxism Causes Obstructive Sleep Apnea